 - Advertising network.
 It’s the simplest way to earn money.
 Register your food blog to an ad network, for example, Google Adsense or others.
 Display ads, then sit back and make money.

 - Sponsorship and partnerships.
-It’s good if you master communicating skills to take your food blog to another level.
+It’s good if you master communication skills to take your food blog to another level.
 Networking with other food bloggers and building your audience’s trust help you get sponsorships and partnerships.

 Food blogging is a promising activity that can earn money.
 However, you need to put a lot of effort and time into making a successful food blog.

 Not only that, but blogging skills alone might not be enough to grow your food blog bigger.
-You need to master other skills such as marketing and communication to promote your food blog effectively.
+You need to master other skills, such as marketing and communication, to promote your food blog effectively.